 Today, the online experience is essential to the success of every business and organization.
 Without a web developer, companies are left using drag-and-drop web builders like Squarespace or a WordPress template.

 While these might do the trick for some companies, many more rely on a web developer or team of developers to deliver the unique, engaging, and well-designed experiences consumers expect today.
 This is one reason the Bureau of Labor Statistics (BLS) estimates that the web development industry is expected to grow 8% by 2029, much faster than the average.

 2. Web Developers Earn a Great Living

 Do web developers get paid well?
 In Indiana, the answer is yes.
-Though compensation is based on experience like every other industry, the average web developer in Indiana earns $68,524 a year.
-This is around $35 an hour, significantly higher than the Indiana statewide average hourly pay of $16 per hour.
+Though compensation is based on experience like every other industry, the average web developer in Indiana earns $62,901 a year according to Glassdoor.
+This is around $30 an hour, significantly higher than the Indiana statewide average hourly pay of $16.93 per hour.
 Getting into web development is one way for Hoosiers to make around double the average salary without necessarily needing to earn an advanced degree.

 Ready to take the first step towards changing your career?
 Talk to an Admissions Advisor!